Doominator96/Allegro-Arkanoid/README.md

 # Allegro-Arkanoid
-An Arkanoid clone written in c++ with Allegro5 Library
+An Arkanoid clone written in c++ with Allegro5 Library.